pedroCabrera/pcTools_Softimage/README.md

 # pcTools_Softimage
-Collection of Tools developed during the last 5 Years for XSI Softimage.
+Collection of Tools for XSI Softimage.
 Last compatible version: XSI 2015.
 Some of the tools will work on previous versions, but are not officialy supported!

 ## Content: